-- Create development roadmaps: When introducing a new hire to the team, create a documented process that will help that individual to advance through the company and achieve their unique goals. - Recognise employees: Recognition improves morale for staff and individuals alike.
-Sometimes, acknowledging your team can be as simple as telling them that you appreciate their hard work. - Nurturing relationships: 58% of recruits say that relations with immediate managers and supervisors are crucial to their happiness.
-Going the extra mile to encourage communication and collaboration can be a great way to improve engagement.
+Create development roadmaps: When introducing a new hire to the team, create a documented process that will help that individual to advance through the company and achieve their unique goals.
+Recognise employees: Recognition improves morale for staff and individuals alike.
+Sometimes, acknowledging your team can be as simple as telling them that you appreciate their hard work.
+Nurturing relationships: Relations with immediate managers and supervisors are crucial to employee happiness, and going the extra mile to encourage communication and collaboration can be a great way to improve employee engagement.